 Never return plain text and set properly the headers, that’s the minimum.
 Also for better understanding, use http status codes in all the responses.
 Likewise, it would say a lot about you if you are consistent in all your responses and use the same format across all the endpoints.

 Be polite in the error responses as well, don’t abandon your users in these difficult moments.
 Explain and detail what happened, and most importantly help users to recover from their own mistakes.

 message: Zip code format is not valid, it must be a 5 digit number,

 description: Could not process the request.

 The authentication and authorization in the API should be ensured within the request itself.
 It should not depend on any other previous requests.
 To achieve that you could use for instance JWT or OAuth2 or at least copy their behaviour.

 Tip 7: Have you heard about HATEOAS?

 To be honest, not a big fan.
 I don’t want to perform extra requests or receive extra stuff when I don’t needed it.
-But Iwould consider only in alter requests (POST, PUT and PATCH) returning a url link in the response of the resource impacted.
+But I would consider in alter requests (POST, PUT and PATCH) return a url link in the response of the resource impacted.
 For instance, the location header could be used for that purpose:

 HTTP/1.1 201 Created